 Sometimes the museum will organize a more complex or comprehensive exhibition that may be attractive to other museums.
 These are called touring exhibitions, and they are common in the museum world.
-Touring exhibitions are so common, in fact, that a number of companies exist that specialize in organizing these types of shows exclusively for the purpose of traveling them to other museums for a fee.
+Touring exhibitions are so common, in fact that a number of companies exist that specialize in organizing these types of shows exclusively for the purpose of traveling them to other museums for a fee.
 Renting a touring exhibition saves the museum the time and effort required to organize their own show.
 Another attractive benefit of hosting a touring exhibition is the ability to display important and popular artworks the museum would not otherwise have access to.

 Submitting Your Portfolio for Consideration

 Sometimes artists send information about their work to museums as a proposal for a future exhibition.
-Whether or not the museum chooses to show their work depends on many factors, the most important being whether or not the work fits the style and standards of the museum.
+Whether or not the museum chooses to show their work depends on many factors, the most important being whether the work fits the style and standards of the museum.

-- Create a website.
-This is the best way to show off your work to any museum or gallery.
+Create a website.
+This is the best way to show your work to any museum or gallery.
 Sending curators a link to your website is easier than emailing photos or mailing a CD.
 Displaying your work on the internet also demonstrates that you are serious about your career.

 - Demonstrate that you are a professional.
 Curators need to know that you can meet deadlines and that you have enough work to fill a gallery.
 On your website, include a resumé or Curriculum Vitae along with a concise artist statement.